rami6/Birthday-Celebrator/README.md

 # BirthdayCelebrator
 Even if you love your friends in a chat group, some times you forget their birthday.
 So as the other members.
-Then, it's time to make a bot which certainly celebrate all member's birthday!<br/>
+Then, it's time to make a bot which certainly celebrate every member's birthday!<br/>
 This code is for LINE chat app.
 But, you can use some parts of this code for the other chat apps' bot services.

 ### Preparation